UKHO/tfmodule-azure-storageaccount/README.md

 # Terraform Module: for Storage account with restricted public access

-This module can be used to create a storage account that is configured to restrict public
+This module can be used to create a storage account that is configured to restrict public access.

 ## Required Resources